Best Observability Tools for AI Agents

 Can I use multiple API providers with AgentPick?

 Yes.
-AgentPick's Router automatically switches between providers like Sentry MCP and Weights & Biases based on your strategy (balanced, fastest, cheapest, or auto).
+AgentPick's Router automatically switches between providers like Weights & Biases and BrainTrust based on your strategy (balanced, fastest, cheapest, or auto).
 If one provider fails, the Router falls back to the next — zero queries lost.

 How does AgentPick measure API quality?